seth-macpherson/rails-template/README.md

-# mattbrictson/rails-template
+# WebGents/rails-template

 ## Description

 This is the application template that I use for my Rails 5 projects.
 As a freelance Rails developer, I need to be able to start new projects quickly and with a good set of defaults.
 I've assembled this template over the years to include best-practices, tweaks, documentation, and personal preferences, while still generally adhering to the "Rails way".

-*For Rails 4.2 projects, use the [rails-42 branch](https://github.com/mattbrictson/rails-template/tree/rails-42).*

 ## Requirements

 This template currently works with:

-* Rails 5.0.x
+* Rails 5.1.x
 * PostgreSQL

-If you need help setting up a Ruby development environment, check out my [Rails OS X Setup Guide](https://mattbrictson.com/rails-osx-setup-guide).

 ## Installation